 You can pay however it suits you best – by card or by BACS.

 Do I pay a deposit to secure your services?

 Yes, £2500 is all you need to ensure you have the best people working to create your dream loft conversion.

 Do I have to pay all in one go?

-No, we’ll agree a payment schedule that suits you, which will allow you to pay in stages over the course of the build.
+No, we’ll agree a payment schedule that suits you, which will allow you to pay in stages over the course of the project.
 We even have finance options, so you don’t have to pay immediately for the work.